networkx/networkx/doc/source/tutorial.rst

 ----------------------------------

 We assume you can start an interactive Python session.
-At the time of writing we require Python Release 2.3.4 or later.
-(Although not required, if you want to run the unit tests you will need Python 2.4 or later.)
+At the time of writing we require Python Release 2.4 or later.
 We will assume that you are familiar with Python terminology (see the official Python website http://www.python.org for more information).

 ::

   %python
-  Python 2.3.4 (#1, Jun  3 2004, 14:57\:21)
-  [GCC 3.2.2 20030222 (Red Hat Linux 3.2.2-5)] on linux2
+  ...
+  Some lines giving information such as the version of python and compiler used.
+  ...
   Type "help", "copyright", "credits" or "license" for more information.
   >>>